Yes, but with caution.

 slippage is avoided

-The Anti-lock Braking System (ABS) is designed to prevent the wheels from locking during hard braking while maintaining the ability to steer and control the vehicle's trajectory.
-When working properly, it intervenes almost imperceptibly, modulating brake pressure many times per second.
-For this reason, many drivers do not realize its importance until the warning light appears on the dashboard.
-Its presence signals that the system is not operational and that, while the vehicle may be able to brake normally, it may lose stability in emergency situations.
+When functioning properly, it intervenes almost imperceptibly, modulating brake pressure many times a second.
+For this reason, many drivers don't realize its importance until the warning light appears on the dashboard.
+Its presence indicates that the system is not operational and that, while it can brake normally, the vehicle may lose stability in emergency situations.

 The ABS indicator light usually appears as: